Klortiz/cse15l-lab-reports/lab2-3.md

   }
 ```

-If you look carefully at the while loop, it will never end because it will keep creating new objects that return its condition true all the time.
+If you look carefully at the while loop, it will never end because it will keep creating new objects that return a true condition all the time.

 Thus, a failure-inducing input would be using append once, twice... until we get the one that triggers the infinite loop.
 > (Note that we're lucky here because it breaks after appending three times, but if there were to be a million appends to do, then a for loop should do this).

 ``` @Test